void

 Background

 Humpolecko is the area around Humpolec in the Vysočina region.
-It is not an administrative unit, see Pelhřimovsko.
-Humpolec is located only 11 km from Lipnice and is surely a place the author knew about.
+It is not an administrative unit.
+Humpolec is located only 11 km from Lipnice and is surely a place that Hašek knew well.

 Quote(s) from the novel